percyliang/sempre/README.md

 Changes from SEMPRE 2.1 to SEMPRE 2.2:

+- Added code for the paper *Inferring Logical Forms From Denotations* (ACL 2016).

+Changes from SEMPRE 2.2 to SEMPRE 2.3:

 - Added the `interactive` package for the paper *Naturalizing a programming language through interaction* (ACL 2017).